Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Introduction

-The remainder of the paper is organized as follows.
-Section~II reviews the non-rotating Newtonian baseline and equation of state.
-Section~III derives the rotation--anisotropy mapping and presents representative interior profiles.
-Sections~III, IV, and V report the global sequences and the extracted saturation readout, and Section~IV introduces the applicability diagnostics and the multi-criterion envelope.
-Section~VI discusses limitations and prospects.
+The paper is organized as follows.
+Section~\ref{sec:baseline} introduces the non-rotating Newtonian reference sequence and the Chandrasekhar equation of state.
+Section~III derives the rotation--anisotropy mapping and describes the numerical implementation.
+Section~IV defines the applicability diagnostics and the reference axisymmetric formulation.
+Section~V presents the reduced-model results, including the global sequences, the slow-rotation envelope, and the quasi-two-dimensional consistency check.
+Section~VI gives the static TOV scale assessment.
+Section~\ref{sec:disc_conc} summarizes the conclusions and limitations.